 As noted above, any interest, finance charges or deductions or inclusions in taxable income arising in relation to or on the non-arm's length amount of debt must be disallowed as a deduction (or inclusion, as appropriate) in determining the taxpayer's taxable income.
 Similarly, if any interest, finance charge or deductions or inclusions in taxable income arising in relation to the arm's length amount of debt is non-arm's length it must be disallowed as a deduction (or inclusion, as appropriate) in determining the taxpayer's taxable income.
-'Deductions or inclusions in taxable income' is wide and looks at all "costs" associated with the debt, for example, foreign exchange gains and losses as calculated under section 24I on a foreign currency denominated loan.
+'Deductions or inclusions in taxable income' is wide and looks at all "costs" associated with the debt, for example, foreign exchange gains and losses as calculated and requiring inclusion in or deduction from income under section 241 on a foreign currency denominated loan.